The application cycle is currently closed and will re-open in the Spring 2025.

 Grant Submission, Notification, and Award Period

-The submission cycle for Scholar Grants is currently open until April 8, 2024.
+The submission cycle for Scholar Grants is currently closed.

 Project award periods are for 12 months beginning July 1, 2024, with an extension of up to 6 months available upon grantee request and approval from CRE2 leadership.